Push Notifications

 - Verify authenticity.
 Check the

-- Verify sender.
+X-A2A-Notification-Tokenheader matches the token you provided when configuring the push notification. - Verify sender.
 Validate the JWT signature if Svantic signs notifications with asymmetric keys (ECDSA/RSA via JWKS).

 - Reject stale.
 Check timestamps in the notification to reject replay attacks.